 • Always encourage participants to come for some refreshments after helping, this will help them to form relationships and will make them more likely to keep volunteering

-• It’s good to measure whether participants are more or less confident in riding a bike, or whether they are encouraged them to try riding bikes more.
+• It’s good to measure whether participants are more or less confident in riding a bike, or whether they feel encouraged to try riding bikes more.
 This can be done by a ‘hands up’ survey or with a questionnaire, where participants are asked to confirm or not, certain statements about their view of cycling

 • Depending on the area, you could direct participants to free cycle confidence and maintenance courses – please check with your local council and organisations